letsdoitworld/World-Cleanup-Day/CONTRIBUTING.md

-# Contributing to World Cleanup Day Mobile App
+# Contributing to World Cleanup Day App and Platform

 ## Code of Conduct